OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 </div>
 <div>

-- Goal?
+- Goal:
   - Sample few new points
   - Make large progress
-- Model only needs to be good enough to point downhill
+- Model does not have to be great!
 - Taylor like error bounds on $M_k$
   - Small $\rho$: decrease radius
   - Large $\rho$: increase radius